Eisenhower Matrix for Remote Teams

 DO FIRST

-• Address urgent client request with a tight deadline
+• Address urgent client request with hard deadline

 PLAN THIS WEEK